Turning Wine into Water?

 I think you might call this, in literary terms, for Christian believers in the UK... a black spot.
 The point at which things are at their worst.

 To elaborate - what has happened is that the Bible Society who basically said that Christianity in the UK is increasing (after decades of it not doing so), have suddenly said that their report on the revival is flawed.
 They, under pressure, have retracted it.
 There was an error, according to YouGov, which they used to gather results.
-The 2024 YouGov survey (very strangely only affecting the Bible Society’s commission) was, seemingly, marred by human error and technical glitches.
+The 2024 YouGov survey (very strangely and increasingly oddly only affecting the Bible Society’s commission) was, seemingly, marred by human error and technical glitches.

 The Bible Society said: “The error means that we can't rely on the YouGov data, but the amount of corroborating evidence that's emerged during the last year means that we're still confident that there is a Quiet Revival going on, with more young people open to faith, a greater warmth towards Christianity, and churches across England and Wales reporting their own experience of growth.”

-Now, against all current convention.
-I actually carry both sides of the story.
+Now, against all current convention I actually carry both sides of the story.
 So, let’s look at the other side on this…

 Humanists UK said: “This underlines that the real story of the past decade, and of the 21st century as a whole, has been the growth of the non-religious.
 The non-religious now make up a majority in the United Kingdom.
 Unfortunately, rather than grapple with what that would mean for the future of policy-making, we saw that the Quiet Revival report had much the opposite effect, with at least one council making long-term planning decisions premised on the predicted explosive growth of religion among young people.
 This shows how important it is to have accurate data about demographics to inform national policy.”